AdobeDocs/marketo.en/help/marketo/product-docs/reporting/basic-reporting/editing-reports/configure-report-size.md

    >[!TIP]
    >
-   >Changing the limit changes the report size itself, not just the exported Excel file, so if your report is taking too long to generate, reduce the limit!
+   >Changing the limit changes the report size itself, not just the exported [!DNL Excel] file, so if your report is taking too long to generate, reduce the limit!

 1. Click **[!UICONTROL Save]** to confirm the new limit.